-Election body at heart of HK protests
+Exclusive election body at heart of Hong Kong protests

 Hong Kong — It’s among the most powerful clubs in this city of enormous wealth and influence.
 Only 1,200 people are allowed in, and they decide who leads Hong Kong every five years.

 As thousands of protesters block city streets demanding democratic reforms, the future of Hong Kong’s exclusive — some would say purposefully opaque — election committee may prove key to defusing a high-stakes political standoff that has dragged on for nearly a month.

 When Hong Kong and Chinese authorities launched the committee in 1997, they billed it as a diverse body where everyone from business leaders to fishermen to social workers would come together to choose Hong Kong’s top leader.
 In August, China’s powerful National People’s Congress picked the committee as the model for screening candidates in the city’s first election for chief executive in 2017.
 China agreed to hold elections beginning that year, with candidates named by a “broadly representative nominating committee,” in the deal that led the U.K. to hand over Hong Kong to China in 1997.

 The problem, at least for thousands of student demonstrators, is both the committee’s track record and its labyrinthine rules for picking candidates.